tsonglew/Gomoku/README.md

 ### Attention:

  * Clone this repository and input `python main.py` in the terminal or console to start.
- * If your window for the terminal or console is not big enough, you may come across `_curses.error: addstr() returned ERR`.
-Turning for a fullscreen will help.
  * 'X' represents Player1 who goes first, and then comes Player2 with 'O'.
  * Question mark('?') represents the point you are on, and you could press 'C' to set a chessman on this point.